Reference Parameters

 1 | Sign | Messages are signed but not encrypted. |

 2 | SignAndEncrypt | Messages are signed and encrypted.
-Recommended for production use. |
+Recommended for production. |

 Default: 0 (None — no authentication)

-Operating with security_mode: 0 means that OPC UA communication is neither signed nor encrypted.
+Operating with security_mode: 0 means OPC UA communication is neither signed nor encrypted.
 This mode must only be used in isolated test environments.

 trustlist